The Top 10 Worst “Community” Fish

 2. Freshwater eels

 Eels are inappropriate for community aquariums for a variety of reasons.
-Many species grow to be over a foot (some exceed several feet) and they are a nuisance to care for.
-Eels are esteemed escape artists, and love to climb into filters or slip up and out onto the floor.
-Many species are also sensitive to water quality, and they require special substrates that will prevent them from scraping and damaging their skin.
+Many species grow to be over a foot long (some exceed several feet) and they are difficult to care for.
+Eels are esteemed escape artists – they love to climb into filters or slip up and out onto the floor.
+Many species are also sensitive to water quality and they require special substrates that will prevent them from scraping and damaging their skin.
 Some species are also very shy and easily frightened, preferring to burrow into the sand to stay out of sight.
 Additionally, they can be difficult to feed, many species prefer live food and will eat (or try to eat) their tank mates.

 A word about brackish fish…

-Many fish in this category are sold as freshwater community fish, but this is simply a fallacy.
+The term “brackish” applies to water that is a mixture of freshwater and saltwater.
+Natural brackish environments are found in saltwater swamps and in coastal areas – the fish that live in these habitats have adapted to changes in salinity.
+Many fish in this category are incorrectly sold as freshwater community fish.
 Bumblebee gobies are a common example - they very tiny and calm, making them appear to be an excellent component to a community tank.
-However they require salt to be added to their water, and if these fish are kept in a freshwater environment they will fail to thrive and eventually (or quickly) die.
+However, they require salt to be added to their water, and if these fish are kept in a freshwater environment they will fail to thrive and eventually (or quickly) die.
 This is also true for the less common species of “freshwater fish” including dragon gobies, monos (which also get to be 10 inches), archers and scats as well as small flounders and many puffer species.

-Many fish in this category are sold as freshwater community fish, but this is simply a fallacy.
+The term “brackish” applies to water that is a mixture of freshwater and saltwater.
+Natural brackish environments are found in saltwater swamps and in coastal areas – the fish that live in these habitats have adapted to changes in salinity.
+Many fish in this category are incorrectly sold as freshwater community fish.
 Bumblebee gobies are a common example - they very tiny and calm, making them appear to be an excellent component to a community tank.
-However they require salt to be added to their water, and if these fish are kept in a freshwater environment they will fail to thrive and eventually (or quickly) die.
+However, they require salt to be added to their water, and if these fish are kept in a freshwater environment they will fail to thrive and eventually (or quickly) die.
 This is also true for the less common species of “freshwater fish” including dragon gobies, monos (which also get to be 10 inches), archers and scats as well as small flounders and many puffer species.

 comments powered by Disqus